 Guo, W.; Pleixats, R.; Shafir, A.; Parella, T. Rhodium Nanoflowers Stabilized by a Nitrogen-Rich PEG-Tagged Substrate as Recyclable Catalyst for the Stereoselective Hydrosilylation of Internal Alkynes.
 Adv.
 Synth.
 Catal.
 2015, 357 (1), 89-99.

 Fatal in contact with skin.
+Causes severe skin burns and eye damage.
 Fatal if inhaled.
-Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.